 Grade Grade Points/Description

 A 4.00

 A- 3.67

 B+ 3.33

 В 3.00

 В- 2.67

 C+ 2.33

 С 2.00

 C- 1.67

 F Failure: no credit earned.
+A

+Failure: no credit earned.
 A student earning an "F" grade may not repeat the course for which the "F" was received without the approval of the Program Director.

-I Students whose work had been satisfactory, but who for acceptable reasons have been unable to complete courses, may be given marks of I (incomplete).
+Students whose work had been satisfactory, but who for acceptable reasons have been unable to complete courses, may be given marks of I (incomplete).
 The courses must be completed and a new grade submitted to the registrar no later than one calendar month from the original due date for grades.
-If no change is reported, the I becomes an F.

-IP Incomplete in Process: a temporary grade given when a practicum, research project, and/or thesis work has not been completed on time.

-Ρ Pass: a mark used to show satisfactory performance.

-W Withdraw: A non-punitive grade which will be entered on the permanent record if a student withdraws from a class within the

-published withdrawal period.
+If no change is reported, the I becomes an F. Incomplete in Process: a temporary grade given when a practicum, research project, and/or thesis work has not been completed on time.
+Pass: a mark used to show satisfactory performance.
+Withdraw: A non-punitive grade which will be entered on the permanent record if a student withdraws from a class within the published withdrawal period.

-NA published withdrawal period.
 Non-attendance

-cumulative grade points by cumulative hours graded.
+The cumulative grade point average is calculated by dividing cumulative grade points by cumulative hours graded.

 Academic Standing/Probation